Tillie Fowler: U.S. Congress

 Fowler's voting record was relatively moderate by Southern Republican standards.
-She was moderately pro-choice on abortion and refused to take money from the National Rifle Association.
+She was moderately pro-choice on abortion and refused to take money from the National Rifle Association of America.
 Her main interest, however, was in defense issues — not surprising given the large number of naval bases in the Jacksonville area.
 As the only Republican woman on the House Armed Services Committee, she blasted the Clinton administration's cuts in defense spending and subsequent increases in spending for peacekeeping missions.
 She tried to head off the shutdown of the naval firing range at Vieques, but was unsuccessful.
 Her interest in defense issues, as well as her demeanor, earned her the nickname "Steel Magnolia."

 Unlike most Republicans elected to Congress during the 1990s, Fowler had very good relations with Democrats.
 She was one of the few Republicans active in the Congressional Women's Caucus, and refused to campaign against incumbents with whom she had friendly relations.
 She was also an ardent feminist, vociferously protesting an article in Roll Call in which a picture of Republican women at a press conference only showed their legs and black pumps.
 She hired Stephanie Kopelousos as an intern in 1993; by 1998 Kopelousos was a senior legislative aide.

 Fowler eventually rose to vice-chairwoman of the House Republican Conference (caucus), the number-five position among House Republicans (behind the Speaker, Majority Leader, Majority Whip and Republican Conference chair).
 This led her to broach the possibility of running for a fifth term in 2000.
 She came under considerable fire from term limits proponents.
-One group ran ads in Jacksonville calling her "Slick Tillie," a play on Clinton's nickname of "Slick Willie."
+One group ran ads in Jacksonville calling her "Slick Tillie," a play on Clinton's nickname of "Slick Willie".
 Eventually, she decided to honor her original pledge and did not run for reelection in 2000.